Yvette Nicole Brown

-Yvette Nicole Brown (born August 12, 1971) is an American actress.
+Yvette Nicole Brown (born August 12, 1971) is an American actress, producer, writer, and host.
 She starred as Shirley Bennett on the NBC and Yahoo Screen sitcom Community, as Dani in the 2015 reboot of The Odd Couple on CBS, and as Dina Rose on the ABC sitcom The Mayor.
 Brown had a recurring role as Helen Dubois in Drake & Josh, and has had guest roles in television shows such as That '70s Show, The Office, Boston Legal, Chuck, The Soul Man, Mom, and Big Shot.
 In 2021, she received a Primetime Emmy Award nomination for her role in A Black Lady Sketch Show.

 In addition to television, she has had supporting roles in films such as (500) Days of Summer, Tropic Thunder, Repo Men, Percy Jackson: Sea of Monsters, and Avengers: Endgame.
 She voiced Harper in the video game Minecraft: Story Mode in addition to Cookie on Pound Puppies, Luna on Elena of Avalor, Principal Amanda Waller on DC Super Hero Girls, and Coach Roberts in Inside Out 2.
 She has hosted Syfy cosplay series Cosplay Melee and has been a frequent couch guest on Talking Dead.
 She has served as a guest co-host on talk shows including The View, The Talk, and The Real.